jgm/pandoc2/README.markdown

 Observations
 ------------

-The code is cleaner (though more abstractions can be made) and shorter.
+The code is cleaner and shorter.

-Performance is, surprisingly, a bit slower than `pandoc --strict` (though much faster than `pandoc --strict --normalize`).
-I suspect there are more optimizations possible and would welcome suggestions. `resolveRefs` is slow, perhaps because of the generics, and might be improved by a custom Uniplate instance.
-Perhaps it would be worth writing new versions of the parsec combinators (`many`, `manyTill`, etc.) that can directly return `Sequence` and `Text`.
+Performance is significantly faster than pandoc, even with the `--strict` flag. `resolveRefs` is slow, perhaps because of the generics, and might be improved by a custom Uniplate instance.

-I have included code to convert tabs to spaces, mainly for running the Markdown test suite, but this isn't necessary; the parser can handle plain tabs.

 To run the Markdown test suite, do `make test`.
 To run the PHP Markdown test suite, do `make phptests`.
 Several of the PHP tests fail, but in many of these